curvegrid/go-ethereum-wiki/Ethereum-on-Android.md

 I0911 11:09:05.848936    1427 server.go:552] Listening on [::]:30303
 ```

-A fancier way would be to start a terminal emulator on the Android device itself and run the binary expressly from it:
+A fancier way would be to start a terminal emulator on the Android device itself and run the binary expressly from it (remember, deployed at `/data/local/tmp/geth`):

 ![Geth on Android](http://i.imgur.com/wylOsBL.jpg)